-For the purpose of this Section, Immediate family is defined as spouse, children, stepchildren, parents, brothers, sisters, stepparents, stepbrothers, stepsisters, mother-inlaw, father-in-law, grandparents, and grandchildren of the employee.
-Other relatives is defined as grandfather (in-law), grandmother (in-law), great grandfather (in-law), great grandmother (in-law), brother-in-law, sister-in-law, uncle, aunt, spouse's uncle and aunt, great aunt and uncle, spouse's great aunt and uncle, first cousin and spouse's first cousin.
+For the purpose of this Section, Immediate family is defined as spouse, children, stepchildren, parents, brothers, sisters, stepparents, stepbrothers, stepsisters, mother-in-law, father-in-law, grandparents, and grandchildren of the employee.
+Other relatives is defined as grandfather (in-law), grandmother (in-law), great grandfather (in-law), sister-in-law, uncle, aunt, spouse's uncle and aunt, great aunt and uncle, spouse's great aunt and uncle, first cousin and spouse's first cousin.